Malana मलाणा , is an isolated village of Himachal Pradesh, having their own parliament and constitution.

 Malana on the left

 From Kasol, Malana is about 21 km.
-A jeep carries you over the first 18 km, and then you trek uphill.
-But the climb up the frost-hardened slopes is still tough.
+A jeep carries us over the first 18 km, and then we trek uphill.

 Malana is located on a narrow plateau, high on one side of a wild and remote glen that abuts the river Parvati in the Kullu valley of Himachal Pradesh.

-The Malana Nullah, which flows through the valley, comes from Deotibba, 6,000 meter or 20,000 feet, snow-covered peak that overhangs the glen and the village.
+The Malana Nullah, which flows through the valley, comes from Deotibba, a 6000 meter or 20000 feet, snow-covered peak that overhangs the glen and the village.

 INDIA: Myths, folklore and taboos of Malana